octobercms/docs/3.x/extend/forms/relation-controller.md

+---
+subtitle: Manage related records in any context, usually from a form.
+---
 # Relation Controller

-**Relation Behavior** is a controller modifier used for easily managing complex [model](../database/model.md) relationships on a page.
+The `Backend\Behaviors\RelationController` class is a controller behavior used for easily managing complex [model](../database/model.md) relationships on a page.

 Relation behavior depends on [relation definitions](#oc-relationship-types).
 In order to use the relation behavior you should add the `Backend\Behaviors\RelationController` definition to the `$implement` field of the controller class.
 Also, the `$relationConfig` class property should be defined and its value should refer to the YAML file used for [configuring the behavior options](#oc-configuring-the-relation-behavior).